-2.2 Unconfirmed Pricing and Sale of Cane
+2.1 Unconfirmed Pricing and Sale of Cane

-The statement of comprehensive income reflects an amount of Kshs.88,442,571 in respect to revenue which, as disclosed in Note 4 to the financial statements relates to sale of sugar cane.
-Review of records provided for audit revealed that the Company produced and sold 25,006 tons of sugar during the year under review.
-It was further noted that the sugar was sold to three sugar companies, where each was supplied with 199, 17,742 and 7,065 tons of sugar.
-Each of the three companies paid an amount of Kshs.4,035, Kshs.3,383 and Kshs.3,909 per ton of sugar respectively.
-It is not clear, and Management has not explained, the basis for selling the sugar cane to the three companies and at the prices indicated.
+Review of records provided for audit revealed that the Company produced and sold 24,899.29 tons of sugar during the year under review.
+It was further noted that the sugar cane was sold to two sugar companies, where each was supplied with 1,956.49 and 22,942.80 tons of sugar respectively.
+Each of the two companies paid an average amount of Kshs.4,576 and Kshs.5,500 per ton of sugar respectively.
+It is not clear, and Management has not explained, the basis for selling the sugar cane to the two companies and at the prices indicated.
 No evidence was provided to show how the companies were identified or how the prices were determined.

-In the circumstances, the completeness and accuracy of the sales proceeds of the sugar cane of Kshs.88,442,571 could not be confirmed.
+In the circumstances, the sugar produced and sold during the year under review could not be confirmed.

-2.3 Unconfirmed Production of the Sugar Produced and Sold
+2.2 Unconfirmed Production of Sugar Produced and Sold

 Review of records provided for audit on cane production indicated that the Company had 9,500 acres of land available for sugar cane cultivation.
-It is further indicated that out of the total acreage, 3,200 hectares was designated for sugar cane production.
-However, during the year, Management indicated that only 891.64 hectares was under crop production, while the rest of the designated land, 2,308.36 hectares remained fallow.
-It is not clear, and Management has not explained, the reasons for failure to have the designated land put under crop production.
-It therefore implies that the Company produced 28 tons of sugar per hectare, which is 40% of the expected yield, using the projections provided by the Directorate of Sugar at the Agriculture and Food Authority (AFA).
+It is further indicated that out of the total acreage, 3,200 hectares were designated for sugar cane production.
+However, during the year under review, Management indicated that only 991.37 hectares were under crop production, while the rest of the designated land of 2,208.63 hectares remained fallow.
+It is not clear, and Management has not explained, the reasons for failure to have the whole of the designated land put under crop production.
+It therefore implies that the Company produced 25 tons of sugar per hectare, which is 37% of the expected yield, using the projections provided by the Directorate of Sugar at the Agriculture and Food Authority (AFA).

-Further, other records provided by the Company while valuing biological assets shows that the acreage under sugar cane cultivation during the year amounted to 1,979.5 hectares.
+Further, other biological assets records provided for audit review indicates that the acreage under sugar cane cultivation during the previous year amounted to 991.37 hectares, while records indicate that opening acreage under sugar cane production was 1,401.39, while 410.02 hectares were described as fallow.
 It is therefore not clear, whether the number of hectares provided in determining the sugar cane sold was based on the number of hectares harvested or on the actual area under sugar cane growing.
+It is also not clear, and Management has not explained, the actual fallow or active area subjected to sugar cane production.

-In the circumstances, the area used in sugar cane cultivation and the area harvested of sugar cane could not be confirmed.
-As a result, the completeness, accuracy and validity of the disclosed sugar cane production and sale could not be confirmed.
+In the circumstances, the completeness, accuracy and validity of the disclosed sugar cane production and sale could not be confirmed.